Summer Activity for Our New Year 7 Students 2024-2025

 Perspective: viewpoint

-Plotting: Marking/drawing points onto a map
+Plotting: marking/drawing points onto a map

-Polyphonic Composition: A musical term that describes the merging of multiple independent melodies to create a single harmonious composition.
+Polyphonic Composition: a musical term that describes the merging of multiple independent melodies to create a single harmonious composition.

 Species: a set of animals or plants with similar characteristics and the ability to breed